henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-extra.md

 http://www.uppmax.uu.se/slurm-user-guide

-If you have just one samples, you could write the commands by hand in the run script.
+If you have just one sample, you could write the commands by hand in the run script.
 If you would like to automate it and be able to run the same thing for a large number of samples you can use different scripting languages to do this.
 A simple option is to write it in bash, perl och python.
 Try for your self and think about different ways to make it efficient.